handeyeco/Grandbot/guide.md

 - Range: 50-67%
 - Default: 50% (no swing)

-Swing makes every other 16th note start later to create a more natural rhythm.
+Swing makes every other 16th note start later to create a more natural sounding rhythm.
+50-67% is the percent distance a 16th note is moved between its surrounding notes.

 ---